trevarj/trevarj.github.io/content/posts/advice2noob.md

 Stay away from too many video tutorials.
 Read through course material and do the homework and projects as if you were in a class.
-People love to skip over all this "boring" stuff because it doesn't yield results and, well, feels like school.
+People love to skip over all this "boring" stuff because it doesn't yield immediate results and, well, feels like school.
 This will establish confidence and adaptability.

 ## Writing Programs
 Nowadays it's trendy to obsess over which programming language to learn and get good at, but this is not something a noob dev needs to think about.
 The most important thing is picking one programming language and writing programs in it (obvious?).
-If you are concerned about the job hunt, it may be useful to go onto a job site and see what languages are being used at companies in your area.
+If you are concerned about the job hunt, it may be useful to go to a job site and see what languages are being used at companies in your area.

 1. Pick a language